ronygomes/identity-fort/README.md

 # identity-fort

-Lightweight Identity Provider built using Spring Boot and pring Security oAuth.
+Lightweight Identity Provider built using Spring Boot and Spring Security oAuth.
 User can register and create clients, then 3rd party app can authenticate against this app.